baetyl/baetyl/docs/install/Install-from-source.md

 - The Go tools

 The minimum required go version is 1.12.
-Refer to https://golang.org/dl/ or https://golang.google.cn/dl/ to download and install the Go tools.
+Refer to [golang.org](https://golang.org/dl/) or [golang.google.cn](https://golang.google.cn/dl/) to download and install the Go tools.

-- The Docker Engine
+- The Docker Engine and Buildx

 The minimum required docker version is 19.03, because the docker buildx feature is introduced to build multi-platform images.
-Refer to https://docs.docker.com/install/ to install the Docker Engine and refer to https://docs.docker.com/buildx/working-with-buildx/ to enable the docker buildx.
+Refer to [docker.com/install](https://docs.docker.com/install/) to install the Docker Engine and refer to [github.com/docker/buildx](https://github.com/docker/buildx) to enable the docker buildx.

 ## Download source code